 In 2011, Tethys carried out an aeromagnetic graviometry survey over more than half of the Bokhtar PSC Area.
 The initial analysis of the data from the aerial graviometry survey completed at the end of 2011 has revealed several attractive prospective areas with the potential presence of very large deep sub-salt and sub-thrust prospects within the Bokhtar PSC Area.
-This area lies within the Afghan-Tajik basin whose extension, the Amu Darya basin contains some of the worldøs largest gas and condensate fields, many located in the sub-salt section.
+This area lies within the Afghan-Tajik basin whose extension, the Amu Darya basin contains some of the worldox largest gas and condensate fields, many located in the sub-salt section.
 No well has ever been drilled through the salt zone to the pre-salt section in the Tajik part of this basin.
-It is now planned to acquire additional seismic which will target these areas and provide the final data in a comprehensive programme to optimally locate a deep well.
-It is expected that this seismic work will commence in the summer with initial interpreted results in Q4 2012.
-It is also expected that Tethysø large drilling rig õTelestoö will be mobilized to Tajikistan before the end of this year in order to drill this well.
+The Company has consequently commissioned the acquisition and interpretation of further seismic data and to this end paid the first instalment on this contract of USD225k in June 2012.
+It is expected that this seismic work will commence in Q3 2012 with initial interpreted results in Q4 2012.
+It is also expected that Tethysø large drilling rig õTelestoö will be mobilized to Tajikistan in late 2012 or early 2013 in order to drill this well.

 The seismic programme will involve the acquisition of new 2D seismic data.
 The programme has been designed to target the areas which the graviometry survey has identified to be the most likely to contain large deep prospects including potential Jurassic reefs located on the edge of likely Permian basement high features as well as significant expected potential in Cretaceous sandstones.
 Jurassic reefs and Cretaceous sands form some of the most prolific fields in the Amu Darya basin and no wells have ever been drilled through to the Jurassic horizon through the overlying salt layer in Tajikistan to date.
-The data also reveals significant potential in other parts of the Bokhtar PSC Area..
+The data also reveals significant potential in other parts of the Bokhtar PSC Area